EduID-Mobile/swisseduid/README.md

 Once the installation is complete you should have a authentication plugin under Settings-Plugins-Authentication-Manage Authentication named "Swiss edu-ID auth".

+In order to use this plugin, you must configure a remote authorization service.
-This plugin requires [MoodleTLA](https://github.com/phish108/moodle_tla) to be installed, as it uses the TLA service layer.
+This plugin will try to configure itself as much as possible.

 History
 -------